Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 • Cut the compression side or zone first and the tension or "stretched" side last to prevent pinching of the blade.

-• Keep feet away from trunk while bucking.
+• Keep feet away from the trunk while bucking.

 What should I do when pruning (cutting limbs from a standing tree)?